Ukha Loikhai: History

 Ukha was part of the "Haokip Reserved" area (the northern part of the present-day Churachandpur district), defined by William Alexander Cosgrave, the president of Manipur State Darbar, in 1907.
 The reserve was apparently reconfirmed in 1941–1942, and its borders delineated.

 Ukha played a leading role in the Kuki Rebellion of 1917–1919 (also called Anglo-Kuki War).
 The village chief at that time was Semchung Haokip (or Semkholun Haokip).
 In early 1917, the local chiefs met at Ukha to discuss the emerging conflict with the British authorities.
 The chief of Aishan, considered the tribal chief (piba) of Thadou Kuki tribes, presided over the meeting.
 After Mombi was burned by the British, an all-Kuki War Council was called by the chief of Chassad, and the chiefs received a signal to resist and fight.
 Another meeting was held in October, with 22 chiefs attending, and a decision was made to resist.
 War preparations were begun immediately.
 In December 1917, the chief of Ukha sent 12 Kukis to collect his mithuns from Kangvai.
 They are said to have been fired upon by British troops, an action that so enraged the Kangvai Kukis that they joined the Ukha Kukis in their rebellion.
 On 19 December, the combined Kukis raided the Manipur State forest toll station at Ithai, presumably for arms and for neutralising the state forces.

 On 25 December, the British Political Agent J. C. Higgins went with a force to the foothills of Thangjing Hill to punish the Ukha Kukis.
 The Ukha Kukis staged an able defence of the Thangjing Hill, with sniper attacks and home-made leather cannons, causing several casualties on the British troops, but no Kuki was captured.
 Ukha was reportedly burnt down, and the Kukis escaped into the forests.
 The failure of the operation and a similar one at Mombi stunned the British officers.
 Another attack with a larger force was launched in February 1918, with similar results.
 Eventually the rebellion was suppressed only by wholesale destruction of villages, including their livestock and foodgrains, and driving the people into the woods to starve, along with women and children.

 During World War II, the British withdrew from Tedim to Imphal, fighting seven decisive battles along the Tedim Road.
 All the villages within seven kilometre distance of the road were asked to be evacuated within two days.
 The people of Kangvai and other villages mostly went to southwest Manipur to stay with relatives.
-The original intention appears to have to been to stay at Ukha, but the village did not have enough food supplies to support them and it was not considered safe enough either.
+The original intention appears to have been to stay at Ukha, but the village did not have enough food supplies to support them and it was not considered safe enough either.
 Modern commentators notice that no refugee camps were set up anywhere in the vicinity.